User Guide

 % Update the specified configuration file.

-As described in section Configuration Editor, this option is also available in the Configuration Editor by clicking Add missing elements.
+As described in section Configuration Editor, this option is also available in the Configuration Editor by clicking Add unused checks.
 If you have run CC4M and a report was generated, it will include a section on missing check or parameter configuration.
 It also includes a link to directly update the configuration file.
 After using any of these last two options, a dialog is shown that tells you what checks and parameters were added.
 If you call monkeyproof.cc4m.updateConfigurationFile from the MATLAB command window, the list of added checks and parameters is given as an output to the function call.

 Considerations